ttopper/CPSC128/docs/M09_OOP1_Encapsulation/90_Assignment_9.md

 2.  ### Extending a class 1

-    Extend the code in [`playing_cards_4.py`](90_playing_cards_4.py) so we can find out if a five card poker hand is a flush, i.e. all cards are from the same suit.
+    Extend the code in [`playing_cards_4.py`](90_playing_cards_4.py) so we can find out if a five-card poker hand is a flush, i.e. all cards are from the same suit.
 Here's the specification code to add to the end of the module,